mautic/user-documentation/docs/configuration/settings.rst

 * **Facebook Pixel ID** - Enter your Facebook Pixel ID and select the options you’d like to use the pixel for.

-* **Enabled on your tracking page** - Select Yes to have Mautic append the Facebook Pixel to the Mautic tracking code to track pages where the tracking code exists.
+* **Enabled on your tracking landing page** - Select Yes to have Mautic append the Facebook Pixel to the Mautic tracking code to track Landing Pages where the tracking code exists.

 * **Enabled on Mautic landing page** - Select Yes to have Mautic add the Facebook Pixel to Mautic landing pages.

-Google Analytics
+Google analytics
 ================

 .. image:: images/google-analytics-settings.png